opiopan/fsmapper/README.md

 fsmapper provides the workaround solution for this problem.
 You will be able to operate poped out windows with the touch operation if those windows will be managed as  **captured window** mentiond previous section.

 I don't know the true reason why touch operations are ignored by FS2020.
 However I assume that this problem is caused by the mechanism to recognize the mouse status change.<br>
 I assume that FS2020 polls the current mouse status periodically by using DirectInput API instead of handling the windows message stream such as ```WM_LBUTTON_DOWN```.
-This method may drop some status change events when multiple events occur in a time shoter than the polling interval.<br>
+This method may drop some status change events when multiple events occur in a time shorter than the polling interval.<br>
 Mouse messages generated as a result of tapping are exactly this situation.
 To avoid noise such as palm contacts, Windows delays touch related messages when first contact is recognized.
 As a result, ```WM_LBUTTON_DOWN``` and ```WM_LBUTTON_UP``` messages will occur at the almost same time when you tap a display.
 In this case, FS2020 cannot recognize mouse button state changes.

 Based on this hypothesis, fsmapper removes mouse events generated as a result of a touch operation from the mouse event queue. on the other hand, fsmapper generates mouse events with appropriate intervals.<br>